uikit/uikit-site/docs/pages/introduction.md

 ***

-## HTML Page Markup
+## HTML Markup

 First off, make sure you have a solid code editor, for example Sublime Text.
 You need to add the compiled and preferably minified UIkit CSS and JavaScript to the header of your HTML5 document. jQuery is required as well.
-And that's it!
+For your basic setup, that's it.

 ```html
 <!DOCTYPE html>